woossi0/suite/docs/usermanual/source/installation/linux/ubuntu/geoserver.rst

 .. note:: The username and password for the GeoServer administrator account is **admin** / **geoserver**

-For more information about running GeoServer, please see the `GeoServer Documentation <http://suite.opengeo.org/docs/geoserver/>`_
+For more information about GeoServer, please see the `GeoServer Documentation <http://suite.opengeo.org/opengeo-docs/geoserver/>`_